1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - when police put an individual in jail to provide protection from others or them selves, no crimal charges are made
      - AIm tried to prvent this to happening to indians
 14. Wounded Knee
-     - the site of the 1890 massacre of around 300 Lakota wo/men and ch
+     - the site of the 1890 massacre of around 300 Lakota wo/men and children, on the Pine Ridge Reservation.
+     -
 15. Mestizo

 16. Mulattoes